JoelKessler/PyGEDAI/README.md

     handle_cleaned_eeg(cleaned_chunk)
 ```

-When you need non-blocking streaming, pass a `callback` to `stream.next` and increase `max_concurrent_chunks` to fan out work across a thread pool.
-The callback receives the cleaned chunk, its zero-based index, and the original data so you can queue results while the main loop keeps feeding new chunks.
+When you need non-blocking streaming, pass a `callback` to `stream.next`, control back-pressure with `max_concurrent_chunks`, and adjust `num_workers` to set the thread count.
+Setting `max_concurrent_chunks=-1` disables back-pressure entirely so the main loop never waits, while `num_workers` caps the executor's parallelism when provided.

 ```python
 cleaned_chunks: dict[int, torch.Tensor] = {}